We happy to present these Shell Creek fishing tips from professional charter captain and fishing expert Captain Debbie Hanson.

 4. Uncrowded Waterways

-There is minimal boat traffic, although no shortage of scenic views.
+There is minimal boat traffic and no shortage of scenic views.
 Spanish moss cascades down from the treetops, turtles bask on logs in the warm sunshine, and egrets glide effortlessly across the skies above.
 Don't forget your phone or a camera!
 In addition to snapping photos of your catches, you'll want to capture the natural beauty you witness along the way.

 5. Fly Fishing Opportunities